-JOINT BASE LEWIS-MCCHORD, Wa. - The air was dense with a hazy smoke and vehicles were dusted in a light chalky ash from nearby forest fires when nearly 75 Soldiers from the 1st Special Forces Group (Airborne) began their road march for life with empty rucksacks.
+JOINT BASE LEWIS-MCCHORD, WA - The air was dense with a hazy smoke and vehicles were dusted in a light chalky ash from nearby forest fires when nearly 75 Soldiers from the 1st Special Forces Group (Airborne) began their road march for life with empty rucksacks.

-In keeping with the Army's suicide prevention theme for the month of September, Headquarters and Headquarters Company, 1st SFG (A) participated in a ruck for life road march September 8, on Joint Base Lewis-McChord, Washington. to bring awareness for the value of life and promote resiliency within its organization.
+In keeping with the Army's suicide prevention theme for the month of September, Headquarters and Headquarters Company, 1st SFG (A) participated in a ruck for life road march September 8, on Joint Base Lewis-McChord, Wa. to bring awareness for the value of life and promote resiliency within its organization.

 "We wanted to do something different than what has become the typical PowerPoint lecture on suicide prevention," said Staff Sgt.
 Apollo Stoewer, the HHC, 1st SFG (A)'s religious affairs specialist.
 "This gives us the chance to celebrate life's challenges and recognize the need for resilience."

-After the first mile Soldiers placed a sandbag in their previously empty packs as the chaplain explained the symbolism of the weight all service members carry on their backs; that all pick up burdens along life's path.
+After the first mile Soldiers placed a sandbag in their previously empty packs as the Chaplain explained the symbolism of the weight all servicemembers carry on their backs; that all pick up burdens along life's path.

 Shouldering the now heavier packs, the Soldiers carried their new burden another mile where they added yet another sandbag to their load.
 Stepping off with packs weighing close to 50 pounds, the Soldiers' spirits were high and everyone was determined to finish.

 "This is great, I see what the Chaplain did here," said Spc.
 Joseph Monreal, a HHC, 1st SFG (A) human resources specialist.
 I'd much rather do this than sit through another PowerPoint class."